History of the Analytical Art

 of Yurii Tumanian

-Yurii Tumanian became a famous painter and architect of
+Yurii Tumanian became a successful architect of

 the former USSR, and when perestroika started and the political repressions were